alan-lawler/Assembly/README.md

 # Assembly
-A collection of reverse shells written in assembly
+A collection of tools written in assembly I used in past penetration tests.
+They no longer bypass AV...